khezen/avro/README.md

 ```

-If the record fields contains aliases, then the first alias is used in the query instead of the field name.
+When record fields contains aliases, the first alias is used in the query instead of the field name.

 #### types mapping